 Traditional.
 This island has a rugged outdoor vibe and plenty to keep you busy if you enjoy horses, four-wheelers, volcanoes, and maybe a beach day or two.
 This island is great for a less touristy vacation as they are spread out over a greater area.
 You can learn plenty about the culture and history of Hawaii here.

 The couples island.
-Maui is touted for being the most romantic island.
+Maui is touted as being the most romantic island.
 I think any tropical vacation can be romantic but the rumor is tons of couples geared activities like snorkel, scuba, hiking, biking, parasailing, and helicopter rides.
 Also sunset cruises and specials just for couples.
 This island has plenty to keep you busy.
-Maui is also known as being a little more expensive than the other islands, that said, I really would like to visit here next time I’m flying that direction.
+Maui is also known for being a little more expensive than the other islands, that said, I really would like to visit here next time I’m flying that direction.

 Lanai and Molokai

 These two smaller islands are for the person really wanting to escape.
 Last I checked Lanai only had two main resorts.
 This is the kind of place you go to REALLY get away.
-You won’t find a lot of shopping or restaraunts.
+You won’t find a lot of shopping or restaurants.
 These two are going to be like rolling back a few decades and just relaxing.
-You won’t find commercial luau’s or touristy offerings around these parts.
+You won’t find commercial luaus or touristy offerings around these parts.

 Ahh last but certainly not least.
 My little garden isle gem!